collinslab-berkeley/R2_transgene_analysis/README.md

 #### Bioinformatic analysis package for whole-genome sequencing data following R2-mediated transgene addition

 ## Overview
 The contents of this repository allow analysis of R2 retrotransposon-mediated transgene insertions from whole-genome sequencing data.
-Corresponding WGS data available on the SRA (`accession TBD`).
+Corresponding WGS data available on the SRA (`project accession PRJNA910950`).
 Bash scripts are tailored for use on Savio, UC Berkeley/LBNL's HPC cluster, with a SLURM scheduling system.
 Python scripts and jupyter notebooks can be run locally.

 To process data:
 1. Place raw sequencing data in directory named `00-RawData`